whitneyburton/portfolios/students/1508/matt-stjernholm/20151002-matt-stjernholm-m1.markdown

 ### Work

 Below are the individual projects that I completed.
-Despite banging my head against the keyboard for countless hours, I'm proud to be able to say that the hard work paid off and I didn't receive any 2's throughout module 1.
+I'm proud to be able to say that the hard work paid off and I didn't receive any 1's or 2's throughout module 1.

 #### Sorting Suite